Negative SpacesMays Albaik (MFA Glass 2019)

 I sang a lot as a child.

-I had a throaty voice, and adults found it beautiful.
+While celebrated for its natural history collection and earthy character I had a throaty voice, and adults found it beautiful.
 My lungs caught bronchitis often, and the coughing scratched my throat.

 The older I grew, the less sick I got, and the cleaner my voice became.